-“Crawlers look at webpages and follow links on those pages, much like you would if you were browsing content on the web.
+“Crawlers look at web pages and follow links on those pages, much like you would if you were browsing content on the web.
 They go from link to link and bring data about those web pages back to Google’s servers.”

 Think about it: Imagine scrolling through Facebook when you see a friend posted a link from a blog talking about their favorite things to do in your town.
 You open the blog post, and the list probably contains links (backlinks) to the websites of the places the blogger listed.

 If your website is listed (and linked to) in that post, the backlink isn’t just helping your website rank higher in search results.
 It’s also possible that some of the people who follow that blog are going to click the link to check out your business.
-Now, that blogger’s audience becomes a well of potential customers.

 While link building might seem like a hands-off process, successful link building campaigns are very much hands-on.
 I mean, sure you could sit around and wait for those links to come to you, but we don’t recommend it.